- The Academic Program

 Student Transportation Policy

-The expectation is for students to ride school transportation when it is provided.
+The expectation is for students to ride on school transportation when it is provided.
+Through the online system, parents can authorize their student(s) to be transported by:

-- Students may transport other students to activities if the parents of both passenger and driver have given written permission to the school.
+- Riding with other students, if the parents of both passenger and driver have given this permission; or

 The complete transportation policy is available from the business office.